 Looking for October family events to get excited about with kids?
-We’ve found 15 of the most fun days out, after dark thrills and seriously spooky chillers to take you from here through October half term and into Halloween and beyond.
+We’ve found some of the most fun days out, after dark thrills and seriously spooky chillers to take you from here through October half term and into Halloween and beyond.
 Take a look.

 PYO Pumpkin – a bumper crop of fun at Lower Drayton Farm